 14 Reasons You Might Go Broke in Retirement

-As 10,000 baby boomers turn 65 every day and count down the minutes to retirement, they’re also counting their savings – and taking stock of their fears.
-According to the latest Transamerica Retirement Survey conducted by The Harris Poll and published in December 2019, the single greatest retirement fear is outliving savings, cited by 48% of those polled.
-Social Security, a primary source of retirement income for many, is front-of-mind to those surveyed: 77% are concerned Social Security will not be there for them when they retire.
+About 10,000 baby boomers turn 65 every day and start counting down the minutes to retirement (if they’re not already there).
+At the same time, they’re also counting their savings – and taking stock of their fears.
+According to the latest Transamerica Retirement Survey conducted by The Harris Poll in late 2020 and published in November 2021, only 24% of those surveyed were “very confident” they will be able to retire and live comfortably and 42% said their biggest concern was outliving their retirement savings and investments.
+Social Security, a primary source of retirement income for many, is front of mind to those surveyed: 73% are concerned Social Security will not be there for them when they retire.

-It’s time to face your fears, especially as uncertainty in the age of COVID-19 ravages the economy and clouds our future.
-Before you start your retirement journey, learn more about these common reasons why some retirees wind up broke in their golden years.
+It’s time to face your fears, especially in a roller-coaster economy.
+Before you start your retirement journey, learn more about these common reasons why some retirees run out of money.
 More importantly, learn what you can do now to avoid that fate.

-That would be wrong.
 Retirement experts say you’ll likely need at least some of your savings in stocks throughout retirement for diversification and growth potential.
-Consider this: Despite 2018’s woes and, earlier, the effects of the Great Recession, the S&P 500 gained an astounding 200.8% from June 2010 to June 2020.
+Consider this: Despite market woes in 2018 and at the start of the COVID-19 pandemic, the S&P 500 gained an astounding 195.6% from April 2012 to April 2022.
 The risk in abandoning stocks is that the spending power of your money in the bank erodes every year with inflation.

 “While there is no one-size-fits-all answer for what your stock allocation should be in retirement, for most people, stocks should account for anywhere from 40% to 60% of their portfolio in the years just prior to and after retirement, with the rest invested in bonds and cash,” says Carrie Schwab-Pomerantz, president of the Charles Schwab Foundation and author of The Charles Schwab Guide to Finances After Fifty.
 “Where you fall on that range depends on your personal tolerance for risk, how much you expect to rely on your portfolio for income, and your anticipated longevity.
 But the important thing is to have some opportunity for growth that will outpace inflation.”